 Applicants for the fall semester are encouraged to apply in the fall or winter prior to their anticipated term.
-Detailed deadline information can be found online.
+Detailed deadline information can be found online at www.phc.edu/apply.

 High School Curricular Requirements

 Patrick Henry College recognizes there are many legitimate approaches to preparing for college.
 Regardless of the form of academic preparation, applicants must provide documentation of high school level studies.